 For example a children in Year 4 could be assessed as being:

-Please click the link below for Caedmon Primary School’s Assessment Policy.
+Please click here for Caedmon Primary School’s Assessment Policy.

 Children will have their normal school lunch before they leave.